 Awarded on a competitive basis to transfer students with outstanding college grades.

-Who May Apply: Recipients of this award typically present a rigorous course of study and a cumulative college GPA exceeding 3.5.
-Transfer Scholarships range from $500 to $5000 per year.
+Who May Apply: Recipients of this award typically present a rigorous course of study and a cumulative college GPA exceeding 3.25.
+Transfer Scholarships range from $1,000 to $5,000 for Maryland residents and $3,000 to $8,000 for non-Maryland residents per academic year.

 Phi Theta Kappa or Honors Program Scholarship